will4381/relative-protocol/INTEGRATION.md

 - Packet taps
   - `packetTap` receives individual packets with direction, payload, and protocol metadata.
-  - Use `dnsResolver`, `connectionPolicy`, and `latencyInjector` to override network behaviour; these closures can perform async work.
+- Use `dnsResolver` and `connectionPolicy` to override network behaviour; these closures can perform async work.
 - Packet analysis
   - Provide `packetStreamBuilder` to buffer packets for the built-in filter pipeline.
   - Use `trafficEventBusBuilder` to observe normalized `TrafficEvent` output sent from the extension.
+  - Access `providerController.forwardHostTracker` to map CDN edges back to the original service hostname; the tracker caches mappings for 10 minutes and coalesces duplicate lookups.
 - Event sink
   - Receive `.willStart`, `.didStart`, `.didStop`, `.didFail` from the tunnel.
 - Policies
 - Use `policies.blockedHosts` to block specific domains; host matching is optimized for label-boundary checks.

 ### Filter Pipeline